 The EXCLUDE command is used to remove one or more codes from an existing question and works the other way around.
-INCLUDE can only be used for multi questions and COPY can only be used for single questions.
+INCLUDE can be used for all codes questions (both multi and single), while COPY can only be used for single questions.
 EXCLUDE can be used for both multi and single questions.

-EXCLUDE Q2 Q3 wil exclude all the answers given at Q3 from Q2.

-EXCLUDE Q2 [29] wil exclude code '29' from Q2.
+''' EXCLUDE Q2 Q3 wil exclude all the answers given at Q3 from Q2.
+EXCLUDE Q2 [ 29 ] wil exclude code '29' from Q2. '''